DETCOG WAITING LIST IS CURRENTLY CLOSED

-Beginning 8/23/2018, DETCOG will utilize a lottery system for admission to the Housing Choice Voucher (HCV) Program.
+DETCOG utilizes a lottery system for admission to the Housing Choice Voucher (HCV) Program.
 Applications for the HCV Program are taken only when the lottery pool is open.
 The dates and times of the waiting list opening will be publicly announced 10 days in advance.

 Local Application Preferences

 Local Residency - 100 points